angular/angular/aio/content/tutorial/toh-pt4.md

 <code-example path="toh-pt4/src/app/heroes/heroes.component.1.ts" header="src/app/heroes/heroes.component.ts" region="get-heroes">
 </code-example>

-This will not work in a real app.
+This will not work in a real application.
 You're getting away with it now because the service currently returns _mock heroes_.
 But soon the application will fetch heroes from a remote server, which is an inherently _asynchronous_ operation.